Koboo/hytale-pluginmanifest/README.md

     // Configuration for the manifest.json generation
     manifestConfiguration {
-        // Required
+        // Required (AUTOMATICALLY RESOLVED)
         pluginGroup = "Koboo" // Defaults to your project's group pluginName = "MyPlugin" // Defaults to your project's name pluginVersion = "1.0.0" // Defaults to your project's version

+        // Required (AUTOMATICALLY RESOLVED)
-        // Required, sets the required serverVersion for your plugin.
+        // Sets the required serverVersion for your plugin.
         // Needs to be set in SemVerRange format
         // "*"          - Any serverVersion
         // ">=1.0.0"    - serverVersion needs to be greater or equal to 1.0.0
         serverVersion = "*" // Defaults to "*"

+        // Required (AUTOMATICALLY RESOLVED)
-        // Required, that's your Main-Class / starting point of the plugin.
+        // That's your Main-Class / starting point of the plugin.
         // The provided class has to "extends JavaPlugin". pluginMainClass = "eu.koboo.myplugin.MyPlugin" // Detected by source-file scanning